firozkhan18/microservice-redis-kafka/Event-Driven Microservices Architecture.md

 3. **Create Clients** for each microservice (User Service, Order Service, Notification Service) with appropriate settings.
 4. **Create Roles** and **Users** as needed.

+It looks like you're in the process of creating a new realm in Keycloak and you're seeing the configuration options.
+Here's a quick guide on what each of those fields means and how to proceed:

+### Realm Configuration Fields

+1. **Realm Name**:
+   - This is the unique identifier for the realm.
+It's important that you don't use "master" for new realms, as "master" is the default realm used for administrative purposes.
+   - Suggested name: `myrealm` or something relevant to your application.

+2. **Display Name**:
+   - This is the name that users will see when they interact with your Keycloak instance.
+You can set it to something descriptive, like `My Application`.

+3. **HTML Display Name**:
+   - This field allows you to input HTML if you want to customize the display name further.
+You can keep it simple, like:
+     ```html
+     <div class="kc-logo-text"><span>My Application</span></div>
+     ```

+4. **Frontend URL**:
+   - This is the URL of your application's frontend.
+You can set it to the URL where your application will be accessible, such as `http://localhost:3000`.

+5. **Require SSL**:
+   - This setting indicates whether SSL is required for your realm.
+If you're developing locally and not using SSL, you can leave this unchecked.
+However, in production, you should always require SSL.

+6. **External Requests**:
+   - This section deals with how external requests are handled.
+Typically, you can leave the default settings unless you have specific needs.

+7. **ACR to LoA Mapping**:
+   - ACR (Authentication Context Class Reference) and LoA (Level of Assurance) mapping is used for defining the level of assurance needed for different types of authentication.
+If you don't have specific requirements, you can skip this for now.

+### Next Steps

+1. Fill out the fields as needed and click **"Save"** to create the realm.
+2. After creating the realm, you can proceed to add clients for your microservices, as mentioned earlier.

 ## 2. Microservices Setup

 ### User Service